 Strength, balance, and flexibility work hand-in-hand.
 When you perform bodyweight exercises, your body needs balance to stabilize itself, which not only strengthens your muscles but also stretches your ligaments and tendons.
 This builds the balance and flexibility you need to move your body during exercise or everyday activities.

-The thing about bodyweight workouts is they’re very versatile, so you can easily modify both the exercises or the workout itself depending on your level.
-Bodyweight HIIT workouts are great if you’re a beginner, but you can also make them more challenging by adding intensity and/or reps.
+The thing about bodyweight workouts is they’re very versatile, so you can easily modify both the exercises and the workout depending on your level.
+Bodyweight HIIT workouts are great if you’re a beginner, but you can also make them more challenging by adding intensity and reps.

-The added resistance of weights forces your muscles to contract harder in order to move the weight.
-This not only makes HIIT exercises harder, but it also burns more calories than doing the same exercise with just your bodyweight.
-Lifting weights also increases your metabolic rate, both during and after your workout–this means you’ll still be burning calories for hours after you’re done exercising.
+The added resistance of weights forces your muscles to contract harder to move the weight.
+This not only makes HIIT exercises harder, but it also burns more calories than doing the same exercise with just your body weight.
+Lifting weights also increases your metabolic rate, both during and after your workout–this means you’ll still be burning calories for hours after exercising.

-Doing weighted HIIT workouts not only burns fat, but it also helps maintain or even build muscle.
-Part of building muscle is challenging your muscles by lifting heavy objects–so combined with the right diet, doing HIIT workouts with weights can help you maintain or increase your muscle mass.
+Doing weighted HIIT workouts not only burns fat but also helps maintain or even build muscle.
+Part of building muscle is challenging your muscles by lifting heavy objects–so combined with the proper diet, doing HIIT workouts with weights can help you maintain or increase your muscle mass.

 They have the added health benefits of weight training

-Weighted HIIT workouts not only have the benefits of high-intensity interval training, but also the benefits of weight training, such as:
+Weighted HIIT workouts not only have the help of high-intensity interval training but also the benefits of weight training, such as:

 - Boosting your metabolism and burning more calories at rest.

-- Losing fat while building stronger muscles, which makes you leaner and healthier.
+- Losing fat while building stronger muscles makes you leaner and healthier.

-- Lowering the risk of injury by improving the strength, mobility, range of motion of your muscles, ligaments, and tendons.
+- You are lowering the risk of injury by improving the strength, mobility, and range of motion of your muscles, ligaments, and tendons.

 In the end, the best HIIT workout plan is one that combines strength and cardio exercises to strengthen both your muscles and your heart.